 Freezing Temperatures Might be Making Your Asthma Worse

 Sometimes good things give you the worst experiences.
 This is being said after identifying that the cold weather is arguably the most beautiful and delightful weather of the year.
 Yet, it becomes worse for those people who have asthma problems.
-Asthma is a chronic disease that affects oxygen, which gets in and out of the lungs.
-Asthma patients can not enjoy cold weather and need to be kept away from cold to avoid their asthma from getting worse.
+This is a chronic disease that affects oxygen, which gets in and out of the lungs.
+The patients that suffer from it can not enjoy cold weather and need to be kept away from cold to keep their asthma from getting worse.

 What Causes Cold Weather-Induced Asthma?

-- Cold Air – cold air causes your body to produce histamine, which causes wheezing for those affected by asthma.
+- Cold Air – cold air causes your body to produce histamine, which causes wheezing for those affected by the disease.

 - Mucus Production – Cold weather causes your body to produce more mucus that is stickier and thicker than normal.